akka/akka-grpc/docs/src/main/paradox/deploy.md

 ## Example: Kubernetes

 As an example, [here](https://developer.lightbend.com/start/?group=akka&project=akka-grpc-sample-kubernetes-scala) is a complete project consisting of two applications (a gRPC service and an HTTP service that consumes the gRPC service) that can be deployed together in Kubernetes.

+## Building Native Images

+Building native images with Akka gRPC is supported.
+None of the functionality requires any special concerns, metadata for the libraries Akka gRPC uses are provided out of the box.

+For details about building native images with Akka in general see the @extref[Akka Documentation](akka:additional/native-image.html)